Neptune warns Dutch investment at risk if no windfall tax allowance

 While Neptune said it supported higher taxes to ease the burden for some, it hoped the Netherlands would consider a model like Britain or Norway, where tax deductions are allowed in the sector.

-Neptune said it had the backing of other North Sea producers and had discussed the idea of an investment allowance with the Dutch finance ministry.
+Neptune said it had the backing of other North Sea producers and had discussed the idea of an investment allowance with the Dutch government.

-An official from the ministry could not immediately confirm that meetings about a tax allowance had taken place or provide additional comment.
+A Dutch economy ministry spokesperson said oil and gas producers had "been invited to come up with an alternative proposal for the levies for 2023 and 2024, on the condition that the same amount is collected as with the intended increase in excise duty."

 The Netherlands, like many other European countries, is scrambling to replace Russian gas with alternative sources after the invasion of Ukraine.
 There are untapped reserves in the North Sea which Neptune could help bring to market.